victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 }
 ```

-You can also directly navigate the app from the browser
+Note: you can also directly navigate the app from the browser

 ### Step 4: Additional configurations